kevinclark/snake3/README.md

 run the body 30 times, for `y = 0`, `y = 1`, `y = 2`, for each of the
 heights.

-Can you add loops to print the other three borders?
+Go ahead and add loops to print the other three borders!

 ## Defining functions and blinking text